rpmuller/ePubs/WP1.md

-century: there was in each an aristocracy enjoying wealth and social prestige, but having no monopoly of political power; and in each the aristocracy had to secure as much power as it could by means of impressive behaviour.
+century: there was in each an aristocracy enjoying wealth and social prestige, but having no monopoly of political power; and in each the aristocracy had to secure as much power as it could by means of impressive behavior.
 In Plato's Utopia, however, the aristocracy rules unchecked.

 Gravity, decorum and courage seem to be the qualities mainly to be